EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 Thanks to Dr. Francine Shapiro, EMDR has changed how we treat trauma.
 It offers hope and healing to many.
 This therapy helps people overcome the pain from their past.

-The Science behind EMDR Therapy
+The Science behind EMDR Therapy:

 EMDR is based on the idea that trauma messes up how memories are stored in the brain.
 Using eye movements, EMDR changes how these memories make us feel.

-In an EMDR session, the therapist helps you focus on both the memory and a distraction.
+In an EMDR session, the therapist helps you focus on both the memory and the distraction.
 This helps the brain make new pathways around the memory.
 So, the memory bothers you less, and you can start to see things differently.

-How EMDR Therapy Works
+How EMDR Therapy Works:

 EMDR focuses on the bad memories and thoughts from trauma.
 Using techniques like eye movements, it taps into the brain’s healing ability.
 This helps sort out the memories in a healthier way.